 Construction of the project in existing Caltrain right-of-way and new TCEs and permanent right-of-way acquisition may result in permanent disturbance of unknown archaeological resources.
 Previously unidentified buried archaeological resources may not be identified through survey or testing prior to construction because of limited access to private lands and paved areas.
-Once access is available, surveys will be conducted prior to construction (CUL-IAMF#3), and access areas and laydown sites will be relocated should newly discovered resources be affected (CUL-IAMF#4).
-Required worker training will inform personnel how to recognize resources, and what actions to then take, including what to do if a monitor is not present (CUL-IAMF#2).
+Once access is available, surveys would be conducted prior to construction (CUL-IAMF#3), and access areas and laydown sites would be relocated should newly discovered resources be affected (CUL-IAMF#4).
+Required worker training would inform personnel how to recognize resources, and what actions to then take, including what to do if a monitor is not present (CUL-IAMF#2).
 Mitigation available to address disturbance of unknown archaeological resources includes avoidance, evaluation, and data recovery (CUL-MM#1); methods to address unanticipated discoveries (CUL-MM#2); and mitigation for impacts on unidentified Native American archaeological resources (CUL-MM#3).

 Construction of the project may result in permanent disturbance of known archaeological resources.
-Twenty-seven archaeological resources are known to exist in the APE.
+Twenty-six archaeological resources are known to exist in the APE.
 However, the presence of these resources within the APE has not been field verified, and it is possible that some may no longer be extant or may have been previously disturbed in a way that would make them not eligible for the CRHR or NRHP.
-Alternatives A and B (under either viaduct option) would affect the same number of resources, a total of 23.
-The ATP will provide specific performance standards that will avoid, minimize, or mitigate each impact to the extent possible and provide enforceable performance standards to follow the NRHP and the SOI's standards when implementing the mitigation measures.
+Alternatives A and B (under either viaduct option) would affect the same number of resources, a total of 25.
+The Authority's implementation of the ATP would provide specific performance standards that would avoid, minimize, or mitigate each impact to the extent possible and provide enforceable performance standards to follow the NRHP and the SOI's standards when implementing the mitigation measures.
 Mitigation available to address disturbance of unknown archaeological resources includes avoidance, evaluation, and data recovery (CUL-MM#1); methods to address unanticipated discoveries (CUL-MM#2); and mitigation for impacts on unidentified Native American archaeological resources (CUL-MM#3).

 Construction of the project would not result in impacts on archaeological resources because of the potential for temporary public access to the archaeological resources.
 Construction sites would fenced and public access not allowed.
-Through the ATP, the Authority would implement measures to limit public access during construction, including lighting, fencing, and security patrols as needed.
-The ATP will therefore prevent impacts on archaeological resources from temporary public access.
+Through the implementation of the ATP, the Authority would implement measures to limit public access during construction, including lighting, fencing, and security patrols as needed.
+Implementation of the ATP would therefore prevent impacts on archaeological resources from temporary public access.